Appointments and stays

 If you’ve recently been referred to our hospitals, then we will need to contact you with details of your appointment.
 If your contact details have changed, please contact us so we can update them.

-If you have any questions about your appointment, please give us a call on:
+If you have any questions about your appointment, please give us a call.
+You can find contact details for our services and departments on our Contact us page.

 If you are unable to attend